Create AI videos with 230+ avatars in 140+ languages.

 Check out this series of interactive HSE training videos that hooks you from the start, makes you select a learning scenario, and shoots questions at you for a practical learning experience.

-Simulation training programs are best for:
+Interactive training videos are best for:

 - Creating videos for safety training regulations